Voljega/amiga4recalbox/README.md

 WHD games
 ------------------------
+##### Installation :

-- Unzip them, delete the `.info` file at the same level than the folder, and copy only the folder to your roms folder (you can use subfolders i.e. `/recalbox/share/roms/amiga1200/ShootEmUp)`
+Unzip them, delete the `.info` file at the same level than the folder, and copy only the folder to your roms folder (you can use subfolders i.e. `/recalbox/share/roms/amiga1200/ShootEmUp)`

+##### Usage :
-- You'll need a custom `.uae` file at the same level than the folder with the same name, two solutions :
+You'll need an `.uae` file at the same level than the folder with the same name, two solutions :
+- Create an empty one with same name as the folder
+- Or use a custom one wich will allow you to tweak configuration of the emulator (see next paragraph)

+**By default I recommend using amiga1200 folder for any WHDL game, if some of them are too fast, you can try them in amiga600 folder**

+WHD games tweaking
+------------------
+#### .uae file tweaking
+In the uae file, you can define `;hardware`, `;controls` and `;graphics` blocks to replace the standard configuration of the emulator

+This can allow you to play with two joysticks for instance, use very specific hardware configuration for some games that are a little special, or define a custom resolution

+You can also erase eveything in the uae file and default emulator configuration will be used

+Examples of custom uae files (using default configuration which you can change and tweak like you want) can be found in `/recalbox/share/emulateurs` :

-- Copy the right one manually from `/recalbox/share/emulateurs` and rename it like your whdl game folder (keep the `.uae` extension)
+Copy the one (corresponding to the amiga model you wan to use) next to your whdl game folder and rename it like your whdl game folder (keep the `.uae` extension)

-- or generate then with :
+You can also automatically generate them for all whdl games of your roms folder (up to one level of subfolders):
 - `genUAE.sh /recalbox/share/roms/amiga600 600` will generate an Amiga500 uae for every folder in the amiga600 roms folders
 - `genUAE.sh /recalbox/share/roms/amiga1200 1200` will generate an Amiga1200 uae for every folder in the amiga1200 roms folders
-- By default I recommend using amiga1200 folder for any WHDL game, if some of them are too fast, you can try in amiga600 folder

-WHD games tweaking
-------------------
-- In the uae file, you can modify the `;hardware` and `;controls` section to override the standard configuration of the emulator
-- This can allow you to play with two joysticks for instance, or use very specific hardware confuguration for some games that demands a little tweaking
-- You can also erase eveything in the uae file and default emulator configuration will be used
+**Each custom configuration parts of your .uae file will only be used if it starts with the right block name : `;hardware`, `;controls` or `;graphics`**

 KNOWN BUGS
 ------------